 Mr. Motley has served as Managing Partner with BlueTree Venture Fund, a venture fund based in Pittsburgh, Pennsylvania, since April 2012.
 In addition, Mr. Motley has served as Chief Executive Officer and President of MCAPS, LLC, a professional services company, since January 2018.
-From February 2011 to July 2017, Mr. Motley served as Senior Managing Partner of BTN Ventures, LLC (formerly known as Headwaters SC), a private equity advisory services company.
+From February 2011 to July 2017, Mr. Motley served as Senior Managing Partner of BTN Ventures, LLC (formerly known as Headwatters SC), a private equity advisory services company.
 Mr. Motley has served as a director of F.N.B.
 Corporation, a public financial services corporation, since July 2013.
-Mr. Motley has also served as a director of Deep Lake Capital Acquisition Corp., a publicly-listed special purpose acquisition company formed for the purpose of entering into a combination with one or more businesses, since January 2021, and as a director of II-VI Incorporated, a worldwide leader in engineered materials and opto-electronic components, since February 2021.
+Mr. Motley has also served as a director of Deep Lake Capital Acquisition Corp., a publicly-listed special purpose acquisition company formed for the purpose of entering into a combination with one or more businesses, since January 2021, and as a director of Coherent Corp. (formerly known as II-VI Incorporated), a public company and a worldwide leader in engineered materials, opto-electronic components and devices, since February 2021.